-Unlike the Proposed Action, the No Action Alternative would not result in any disturbance of potential archaeological resources on the Southern Site.
-However, potential archaeological resources on the WTC Site could be disturbed by the independent construction of the permanent WTC PATH Terminal.
+Unlike the Proposed Action, the No Action Alternative would not result in any disturbance of potential archaeological resources on the WTC site and the Southern Site.
+No testing for the presence or absence of resources would be required.
+The No Action Alternative would not involve any potential alteration of the Hudson River bulkhead.

-This alternative would not further alter the remaining below-grade elements of the WTC Site, which has been determined eligible for listing on the National Register of Historic Places through a coordinated Section 106 process.
+This alternative would not further alter the remaining below-grade elements of the WTC Site, which is being considered for eligibility for listing on the National Register of Historic Places through a Section 106 process.
 On the other hand, it would not create a Memorial or open spaces commemorating the events of September 11.
-There would be no Programmatic Agreement and access would not be provided to the slurry wall or box-beam column bases.
 In time the slurry walls surrounding the bathtub would have to be reinforced, replaced, or allowed to collapse as they were not built to stand alone and open to the elements.

 Unlike the Proposed Action, the No Action Alternative would not restore the street linkage between the historic resources to the north and south of the WTC Site.
 The resources south of Liberty Street would remain isolated.
 The WTC Site would remain largely undeveloped in contrast both to its history of towers and to the surrounding historic resources, many of which are skyscrapers of an earlier era.
-Thus, the WTC Site would not be in keeping with the historic resources context.
-However, views across the WTC Site to the surrounding historic resources would not be blocked by the buildings to be created by the Proposed Action.
+Thus, the WTC Site would not be in keeping with the historic resources to the surrounding historic resources would not be blocked by the buildings to be created by the Proposed Action.

-Liberty Park, an integral part of the Proposed Action, would not be created, and historic resources nearest its location (90 West Street and the Beard Building) would not benefit from its presence.
-There would be no Wedge of Light Plaza and PATH Plaza to link the WTC Site to St. Paul's Chapel and other historic resources east of the WTC Site.
+Liberty Park South, an integral part of the Proposed Action, would not be created and historic resources nearest its location (90 West Street and the Beard Building) would not benefit from its presence.
+There would be no Wedge of Light Plaza to link the WTC Site to St. Paul's Chapel and other historic resources east of the WTC Site.

-Since this alternative would not involve any construction, excavation, or dewatering on the WTC Site, there would be no potential for such construction-related impacts on surrounding properties and no need for construction protection plans for work on the WTC Site.
-However, it is assumed that the permanent WTC PATH Terminal would be constructed and that 130 and 140 Liberty Street would be redeveloped independently.
-As a result, construction protection plans would be required by the Building Code of the City of New York in order to avoid impacts to New York City Landmarks and properties listed on the State and National Registers of Historic Places.
+Since this alternative would not involve any construction, excavation or dewatering on the WTC Site, there would be no potential for such construction-related impacts on surrounding properties and no need for construction protection plans for work on the WTC Site.
+However, it is assumed that 130 Liberty Street would be redeveloped and that 140 Liberty Street would be developed independently.
+In both cases construction protection plans would be required by the Building

+Code of the City of New York in order to avoid impacts to New York City Landmarks and properties listed on the State and National Registers of Historic Places.